gpstar81/GPStar-proton-pack/HOSE.md

 ![](images/Wand_CNLINKO.jpg)

 The Neutrik connectors have # markings on them and must be matched on each side.
-Whatever color is used for the corresponding connection to the CNLINKO should be carried forward to the SpeakOn cable connector.
+Whatever color is used for the corresponding connection to the CNLINKO should be carried forward to the speakON cable connector.

 * +1 -> 5V Positive
 * -1 -> Ground